fused-effects/fused-effects/docs/defining_effects.md

 That leaves `Teletype` effects themselves, which are handled with one case per constructor.
 Since we’re assuming the existence of a `MonadIO` instance for the underlying computation, we can use `liftIO` to inject the `getLine` and `putStrLn` actions into it, and then proceed with the continuations, unwrapping them in the process.

 By convention, we also provide a `runTeletypeIO` function.
 For `TeletypeIOC` this just unwrapps the carrier, but for more involved carriers it might also apply some arguments.
+(We could also have used this name for the type’s field selector directly, at the cost of some asymmetry in its name.)

 ```haskell
 runTeletypeIO :: TeletypeIOC m a -> m a